Skip to the main content

 • Strength Required Lift up to 20 kg

 Occupational health nurses may work in hospital, government, educational, or industrial settings.
-They can be exposed to biological and chemical hazards, distractions and noises.
-They usually work standard weekday office hours but may have to work evening or weekend shifts in industrial settings.
-Some travel may be required in companies with more than one location.
+They can be exposed to biological, physical, and chemical hazards.
+They usually work standard office hours.
+However, depending on the work environment, they may have to work evening or weekend shifts in industrial settings or during emergency situations.
+Some travel may be required with employers who have more than one location.

 Interests & Abilities